-Notices will be given and received in accordance with sections 22 and 23 of the Regulations.
+Notices will be considered to be given and received in accordance with sections 22 and 23 of the Regulations.

-All notices issued follow this Communications Plan.
+All notices issued are pursuant to the arrangements contained in this section 3 - follow this Communications Plan of the Firstgas CCMP.